yikangGu/opencv-exercise/README.md

   (class)/
     src/        - source code
     Q&A/        - the question and answer
     folder/     - data needed for the answer
   (user)/       - the user who the code belongs
+    (class)/    - class
+      src/        - user's source code
 ```